 Performance Lab® Pre workout supplement contains 1250 mg Creapure® pH10 which is a pure, patented form of Creatine monohydrate.

 This pre-workout formula also contains 2200 mg Setria® Performance Blend (L-Citrulline + Setria® Glutathione), 800 mg CarnoSyn® Beta-Alanine, 350 mg Himalayan Pink Salt, 2.5 mg NutriGenesis® Iron, and 140 mg Sodium in 6 NutriGenesis® Pullulan Capsules.

 Try: Performance Lab® Pre

 Nootropics Expert Recommendation

 Creatine 5 grams per day

-We recommend using Creatine as a nootropic supplement.
+I recommend using Creatine as a nootropic supplement.

 Your body does make some creatine on its own.
 And from the food you eat.
 But if you’re a vegetarian, or don’t get enough quality creatine in your diet every day, you will benefit by adding creatine to your nootropic stack.

 Creatine is especially helpful if you’re dealing with fatigue.
 Or putting unusually high demands on your brain.
 Resulting in mental fatigue.